 Werewolves are mythological or folkloric people with the ability to shapeshift into a wolf or wolf like creature, either purposely by magic, or after being placed under a curse.
 The medieval chronicler Gervase of Tilbury associated the transformation with the appearance of the full moon; however, there is evidence that the association existed among the Ancient Greeks, appearing in the writings of Petronius.
 Some modern speculation has suggested that the belief in werewolves (and vampires) may stem from real medical cases of people suffering from porphyria.

-Sometimes humans can be worst beasts.
-Here’s History’s Monsters: 101 Villains from Vlad the Impaler to Adolf Hitler at Amazon.com!
+Sometimes humans can be the worst beasts of all.
+Buy History’s Monsters: 101 Villains from Vlad the Impaler to Adolf Hitler at Amazon.com!

 5. Goblin Anglo-Saxon

 A goblin is an evil, crabby, or mischievous creature of folklore, often described as a grotesquely disfigured or gnome-like phantom.
 Goblins may range in height from that of a dwarf to that of a human.
 They are attributed with various (sometimes conflicting) abilities, temperaments and appearances depending on the story and country of origin.
 In some cases, goblins have been classified as a constant annoying little creature somewhat related to the celtic brownie.